Maintenance for battery-powered chainsaws

 Common errors to avoid in your coursework

-• Misconception: A dull chain is safer because it's less aggressive.
-Correction: A dull chain actually increases the risk of kickback because it requires more force to cut, making the saw harder to control.
-A sharp chain cuts smoothly and is safer.
+- Misconception: A dull chain is safer because it is less aggressive.
+Correction: A dull chain actually increases the risk of kickback and requires more force, leading to loss of control.
+A sharp chain cuts efficiently and reduces fatigue.

 Frequently Asked Questions